Battle of Stadtlohn: Campaign

-The battle
+Battle

 At 2 p.m. on 6 August, Christian, after several more hours of retreat, was forced to turn and fight just outside the village of Stadtlohn in Westphalia, in a parish boundary ditch known as the Wüllener Landwehr, a little over five miles short of the Dutch border.
 The Catholics took the date to be an auspicious sign, since it was the Feast of the Transfiguration.
 Taking position on a hill, Christian's forces withstood lengthy bombardment before an attack by Tilly's cavalry engulfed Christian's right flank, leading his own cavalry to break and rout.
 On this sight, the infantrymen also attempted to flee.
 Tilly's forces swept upon their retreating enemies, killing some 6,000 and capturing 4,000 more as prisoners of war.
 Among the losses were 50 of Christian's highest-ranking officers, and all of his artillery and ammunition.
 Christian himself escaped, together with 5,500 survivors.
 Tilly's army suffered 1,000 casualties.
 A thousand of the prisoners of war enlisted in Tilly's army, but most deserted when they found standards of discipline higher than they had become used to in Christian's army.

 The captured artillery pieces were displayed on the marketplace in Coesfeld, and some of the enemy wounded were conveyed to Münster for treatment.
 It was reported that many of those fleeing who managed to evade their enemies, fell victim to the ill-will of the peasantry.